Analyze historical data in SEM

-- In the SEM HTML5 console, click the Events tab, and then click Analyze historical data.
+- In the SEM HTML5 console, click Historical Events.

-- Results appear in the Events - History table based on your selected filter.
+- Results appear in the Events - Analyze table based on your selected filter.
 The chart provides a graphical representation of the number of events throughout the query time span.

 Records appear in a table or list view.
 To change the view, select an option from the More drop-down list.